Prairie Turnip (Psoralea Esculenta)

 Look for this hardy plant at the higher elevations but also in well-shaded, woodsy areas.
 Survivalists rely on green clover as nutritious and filling snacks.
 Avoid eating the clover raw, since larger quantities may lead to stomach upset.
 Boiling them in saltwater for five minutes makes clover leaves easier to digest.

-Adam's Needle (Yucca)
+Adam's Needle (Yucca) pictured at the top

 The arid climate of Texas makes Adam's needles a plentiful shrub; it is one of the most versatile edible wild plants in the state.
 The dried portions of the plant make excellent fire starters, while the young flower petals may be eaten raw.
 If you run across a yucca with a flower stalk, check for fruit.
 Cut open the interior and look for a milky white color.
 Consume the fruit raw or place it on a stick for roasting over the campfire.